 Detroit Area Clean Cities

-The Detroit Area Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Detroit Area Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 As Detroit Area Clean Cities Coordinator and Clean Energy Coalition's executive director, Sean Reed provides strategic planning, leadership, and guidance to the organization and its alternative fuel initiatives.
 Reed has successfully acquired, managed, and completed more than 30 state and federal grants valued at more than $60 million.
 Before founding Clean Energy Coalition in 2005, he served as a program developer and energy analyst for the City of Ann Arbor's Energy Office and the joint City of Ann Arbor/Washtenaw County Community Development Department.
 Reed has also worked for WARM Training Center in Detroit as a program manager, at Grandmont Rosedale Development Corporation; the Olkonorei Integrated Pastoralist Survival Program in Tanzania, Africa; and as an instructor at the Japanese Ministry of Education in Imadate, Japan.
 He has presented on the topic of energy efficiency at numerous statewide, regional, and national conferences.